Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem

 Before being displaced by Memetic Algorithms, the Iterated Local Search (ILS) was one of the most successful strategies for the LOP~\cite{Schiavinotto:2004}, and to this day it continues to offer advantages in some variants of the LOP~\cite{Teran:11}, so we decided to resume this research and include it within MA-EDM.
 Thus, we define the Memetic Algorithm with Explicit Management of Diversity and Enhanced Intensification (MA-EDM$ei$) with the novelty that in the intensification step, the local search is replaced with the ILS.

 In order to properly design an ILS strategy, we must select the perturbation and local search components.
 Given the efficiency and effectiveness of the local search based on shifts, this was left unchanged.
 In the case of the perturbation strategy, we analyzed several operators that have been successful in combinatorial optimization~\cite{Sabar:2015} and that exhibit different perturbation strengths.
-In particular, we tried strategies widely used in the field of ILS: Scramble, Inversion, Insertion and Swap.
+In particular, Scramble, Inversion, Insertion and Swap were tested.
 In the case of the swap strategy, we considered the version that incorporates the $p$ parameter to establish the number of 2-position swaps that are made~\cite{oliver1987study}.
-This parameter is used to model the strength of the perturbation.
 The preliminary analyses allowed us to determine that the method based on performing multiple swaps was far superior.